-Therefore it is considered that there is an appropriate nexus between new development and the projects listed in the Works Schedule under this category.
+Therefore, it is considered that there is an appropriate nexus between new development and the projects listed in the Works Schedule under this category.

-The flooding and drainage works listed in the Work Schedule are anticipated to benefit both existing and identified future residential land.
+The flooding and drainage projects listed in the Work Schedule are anticipated to benefit both existing and identified future residential land.
 In order to determine the amount to be funded by local infrastructure contributions, Council has determined the approximate area of land that would be positively affected by the works.
 The percentage of the developable land resulting from the works is taken to be the percentage amount funded by local infrastructure contributions.

-C is the amount of contributions per lot/dwelling for a given catchment.

-\$ TP is the total cost of a project within that catchment (including relevant indexation between the original date of the estimation and staging threshold). %F \$ is the apportionment of the project cost towards local infrastructure contributions.
+- \$C is the amount of contributions per lot/dwelling for a given catchment. - \$TP is the total cost of a project within that catchment (including relevant indexation between the original date of the estimation and staging threshold). - %F\$ is the apportionment of the project cost towards local infrastructure contributions.

 ND is the amount of new lots/dwellings to be developed within that catchment.
+Flood and drainage Works Section 7.11 Contribution:

 CATCHMENT CONTRIBUTION PER LOT/DWELLING

-Raymond Terrace and the West \$720
+Raymond Terrace and the Hinterland \$720

 Central Growth Corridor \$1,795

-Tomaree \$1,877
+Tomaree \$1,877 \$2,177

 Fern Bay \$0

 Kings Hill URA \$0